OpenJohnMacGregor/ElisaPages/docs/index.md

 ### Linux Architecture

+Different members of the Architecture WG seem to use the term "architecture" in a number of imprecise and unclear ways.
+Paul Albertella started an e-mail thread on the term, to which Chris Temple provided a link to the IEE general defintion of "architecture".
-I created a definition of Linux' architecture to provide a basis for discussions in the Architecture WG.
+I decided to apply that definition to Linux to provide a basis for discussions in the Architecture WG.
+Hopefully we'll ultimately arrive at a common understanding of the architectures (system, software and Linux) that our project addresses.
-Ultimately, it could be useful throughout the project.
+This in turn could be useful throughout the project.
 The Ontology WG should then adopt and maintain it.

 **Link:** [Linux Architecture](LinuxArchitecture.html)